MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-a-forecast.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.form: 9245, 99000919, 99000921, 99000922
-ms.date: 06/22/2021
+ms.date: 03/11/2022
 ms.author: edupont
-ms.openlocfilehash: 2992aaf0d28f6d46bdd942465659760f0622ac0b
+ms.openlocfilehash: 5f734667385dcc1e26a4ace4903a88414ff12348
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 03/31/2022
-ms.locfileid: "8140959"
+ms.locfileid: "8512930"
 ---
 # <a name="create-a-demand-forecast"></a>Create a Demand Forecast

-You can create sales and production forecasts with the **Demand Forecast** page.
+You can create sales and production forecasts with the **Demand Forecasts** list page.
+Then, for each forecast, you specify various settings for that forecast in the **Demand Forecast Overview** page.

 Forecasting functionality is used to create anticipated demand; actual demand is created from sales and production orders.
 During creation of the Master Production Schedule (MPS), the forecast is netted against the sales and production orders.
-The *Component* option on the forecast determines which type of requirements to take into consideration in the netting process.
-If the forecast is for a sales item, only sales orders net the forecast.
-If it is for components, only dependent demand from production order components net the forecast.
+The **Forecast Type** field on the forecast determines which type of requirements to take into consideration in the netting process.
+If the forecast is for a *sales item*, only sales orders net the forecast.
+If it is for *components*, only dependent demand from production order components net the forecast.

 Forecasting allows your company to create "what if" scenarios and efficiently and cost-effectively plan for and meet demand.
 Accurate forecasting can make a critical difference in customer satisfaction levels with regard to order promising dates and on-time delivery.

+With 2022 release wave 1, you can also define the right level of details in the **Forecast by Location** and **Forecast by Variant** fields in the **Demand Forecast Overview** page.
+Filters and other settings are stored in the **Demand Forecast Name** table.
+So you can easily stop and continue your work later.
+If your organisation has been updated to 2022 release wave 1, you must switch on the new experience in the [Feature Management](admin-feature-management.md) page.

 ## <a name="sales-forecasts-and-production-forecasts"></a>Sales Forecasts and Production Forecasts